 God told Abram: "Leave your country, your family, and your father's home for a land that I will show you.
 I'll make you a great nation and bless you.
 I'll make you famous; you'll be a blessing.
 I'll bless those who bless you; those who curse you I'll curse.
 All the families of the Earth will be blessed through you."
 [Gen. 12:1-3, The Message]

 God promised the Land to Abraham, but it wasn't just an unconditional, purposeless gift.
 God had a plan and a purpose.
 He wanted all the nations of the earth to be blessed.
-Part of His plan in bringing this blessing [which ultimately was Jesus Christ] was giving the Land to Abraham.
+Even when His plan involved working with one nation, God's vision has always been worldwide, as we see from John 3:16.
+It is a modern error to see Israel as the centre of God's plan instead of Jesus.
+Part of His plan to bring this blessing [which was ultimately Jesus Christ] was giving the Land to Abraham.

 Just as God's giving the Land of Israel to the Jews of Joshua's day was not an end in itself but had a higher purpose in mind, so God does not give us our "land" just to consume on ourselves.
 He leads us into victory, but He has a greater purpose in mind.

-If we are only trying to "possess our land" for our own benefit, if all we can think of is our own peace, our own joy, our own wealth, we are going to run in difficulties.
-We will end up making a idol of our own desires and shriveling up into dried up prunes.
-And then we will find God turning us out of the land and giving it to someone else [this is not talking about salvation].
+If we are only trying to "possess our land" for our benefit, if all we can think of is our peace, joy, and wealth, we will run into difficulties.
+We will make an idol of our desires, shrivelling up into dried-up prunes.
+And then we will find God turning us out of the land and giving it to someone else [this is not about salvation].